tnichols217/notes/CSDS 391/Textbook/4 - Complex Search.md

 ### Problems with Online Search

-- May take a wrong path and be hard to return back
+- May take a wrong path and be hard to (or impossible to) return back
--